 - Whiteboard notes from meetings.

-Ways I don’t yet use it but would like to:
+Ways I don’t yet use

 - Taking pictures of all the purchases in the house for insurance purposes.

 - I’m still thinking of more every day!

 I couldn’t possibly list every way that Evernote is a brilliant tool.
 Do you have a great use that I missed?
 Or another tool I should be aware of?
 Please let me know in the comments!